Bridges in Kyiv

-Kyiv, historically situated on the right bank of the Dnieper River, now covers both banks of the river whose width, as it flows through the city, reaches several hundred metres.
+Kyiv, historically situated on the right bank of the Dnieper River, now covers both banks of the river whose width, as it flows through the city, reaches several hundred meters.
 Additionally, several tributaries join the Dnieper inside or just north or south of the historic city.
 Currently there are eight bridges spanning across the river and a few dozen bridges across the canals and Dnieper tributaries.

 Due to the location and the width of the river, the bridges have always been a very attractive and hard to realize option throughout the long history of Kyiv.

 Temporary floater bridges were known to have existed since the 12th century.
 Stationary bridges existed in Kyiv from the mid-19th century, but none of them survived the turbulent events that followed the 1917 Russian Revolution.